 top of page

-Costa Rica Intro Bio Lab Study Abroad
+Costa Rica Bio Lab Study Abroad

 The first part of the trip is spent at La Selva, one of the best known and most influential field stations in tropical biology.
 There, students conduct bird surveys that contribute to long-term databases critical for conservation and research, as well as going on additional excursions, for example to a butterfly farm and on a night tour with station personnel.